dlr-eoc/ukis-h3cellstore/bamboo_h3/README.md

 RUST_LOG=bamboo_h3=debug python my-script.py
 ```

-For more fine-grained logging settings, see the documentation of `env_logger`.
+For more fine-grained logging settings, see the documentation of `tracing` or `env_logger`.

 ### Window iteration